Oracle-RLAIF: An Improved Fine-Tuning Framework for Multi-modal Video Models using Reinforcement Learning from Ranking Feedback: Background

 \subsection{Reinforcement Learning techniques for Fine-Tuning Video Language Models}

-Two main frameworks have previously been implemented to conduct reinforcement learning, as an evolution of the long literature in leveraging human feedback for learning \citep{Leno2019Survey}.
-Reinforcement Learning from Human Feedback (RLHF) is the process of using human feedback to choose a preferred response from two distinct model outputs for a given query (Figure~\ref{fig:rlhf_rlaif}).
-Due to the high cost of human labeling, researchers have introduced RLAIF \citep{bai2022training, lee2023rlaif, su2023pandagpt} where a \textit{context aware AI} replaces the human as the judge (Figure~\ref{fig:rlhf_rlaif}).
-Recently, VLM-RLAIF \citep{ahn2024tuning} applied this to multi-modal models by scoring two candidate responses from an initial supervised fine-tuned VLM (VLM-SFT) using a context aware AI judge.
-VLM-RLAIF validated their approach presenting significantly improved video question-answering abilities when compared to their initial VLM before RLAIF.
-Additionally, VLM-RLAIF currently achieves state-of-the-art performance in video comprehension \citep{ahn2024tuning}.
+After extensive training with supervised learning on labeled datasets, the model is capable of outputting contextually relevant answers.
+However, extensive spatial and temporal understanding is still limited.
+Two main frameworks have previously been implemented in reinforcement learning.
+Reinforcement Learning from Human Feedback (RLHF) is the process of using human feedback to choose a preferred response from two distinct model outputs for a given query (Figure~\ref{fig:rlhf_rlaif}-top).
+This preference dataset is then used to train the reward model (RM) which is finally used in reinforcement learning to fine-tune the initial policy VLM \citep{ouyang2022training}.
+Due to the high cost of human labeling, researchers have begun using RLAIF \citep{bai2022training, lee2023rlaif, su2023pandagpt} where a \textit{context aware AI} replaces the human as the judge (Figure~\ref{fig:rlhf_rlaif}-bottom).
+Recently, VLM-RLAIF applied this to multi-modal models by scoring two candidate responses from an initial supervised fine-tuned VLM (VLM-SFT) using a context aware AI judge.
+VLM-RLAIF significantly improved video question-answering abilities when compared to VLM-SFT, and currently achieves state-of-the-art performance across various video datasets \citep{ahn2024tuning}.

-For both human and AI feedback, the purpose of the preference data is to train a reward model to score answers.
-Subsequently, these rewards are used to guide an initial VLM towards preferred answers \footnote{Some RLHF techniques do not require an explicit reward model in memory, however they follow assumptions regarding the preference distribution, thus the same general problem stands. \citep{rafailov2023direct}} \citep{hong2025rm}.
+For both human and AI feedback, the purpose of the preference data is to train a reward model to score answers; and then use those rewards to guide an initial VLM towards preferred answers\footnote{Some RLHF techniques do not require an explicit reward model in memory, however they follow assumptions regarding the preference distribution, thus the same general problem stands \citep{rafailov2023direct}} \citep{hong2025rm}.
 When in possession of this reward model, any canonical RL algorithm can be used to fine-tune the model responses.
-In the LLM fine-tuning space, specific algorithms are preferred since they have been demonstrated to be effective.
+In the LLM fine-tuning space, a few specific algorithms are widely used since they have been demonstrated to be effective.

-\textit{Proximal Policy Optimization} (PPO) \citep{schulman2017proximal} is arguably the original algorithm for LLM fine-tuning, and notably also the algorithm employed by the original VLM-RLAIF framework.
-PPO consists of optimizing the model towards improving reward while constraining the maximum deviation from the original policy.
+\textit{Proximal Policy Optimization} (PPO) \citep{schulman2017proximal} is arguably the most prominent algorithm for LLM fine-tuning, and is also the algorithm employed by the original VLM-RLAIF framework.
+PPO maximizes expected reward using a clipped surrogate objective that discourages large deviations from the previous policy, approximating a trust-region constraint while promoting stable policy gradient updates.
 The loss function for PPO is: